haodongcui/haodongcui.github.io/index.md

 <img src="{{ '/img/cuihd.webp' | relative_url }}" width='100%' class='avatar' >
 <style>@media (min-width: 768px) {  .avatar { width: 30% !important; }  }</style>

 I am a 4th-year undergraduate in Mathematics at Xinjiang University (XJU, 新疆大学).
 In 2026, I will join the School of Artificial Intelligence and Automation (AIA, 人工智能与自动化学院) at Huazhong University of Science and Technology (HUST, 华中科技大学), advised by Prof. Zhigang Zeng (IEEE Fellow).
-My research interests span Control Theory, Reinforcement learning, Multimodal Large Language Models Safety, and Embodied Intelligence.
+My research interests span Control Theory, Reinforcement Learning, Multimodal Large Language Models Safety, and Embodied Intelligence.

-I'm open to collaboration—feel free to reach me by e-mail.
+I'm open to collaboration and feel free to reach me by E-mail.

 <!-- ## 🔥 News -->